 Annie Smith is responsible for training and professional development of teachers involved in the Bridges project.
 Annie has an MA in Curriculum and Teaching from Teachers College and is director of Brightminds Educational Consulting, which she founded in 2008.
 Brightminds provides teacher training and coaching to teachers of emergent bilinguals focused on integrating language and content.
 She is also an adjunct professor for the Bard Master of Arts in Teaching program where she teaches a course in Literacy and the Adolescent Learner.
 Annie developed and ran the Refugee Youth Program for the International Rescue Committee more than 10 years ago.
 It was during that time, placing recent refugee youth in NYC schools, that she became aware of the specific needs of students with interrupted formal education (SIFE) and began to develop programs and curricula to support their productive participation in high school.

-Rachel Smucker is the Curriculum Project Manager for Bridges.
-She manages curriculum production, scheduling, and other editorial tasks.
+Rachel Smucker is the Project Manager for Bridges.
+She is responsible for curriculum production, data and asset management, scheduling, and project work flow.
 Outside of Bridges, Rachel works as a freelance writer and editor specializing in English language learning and education.
-Past experience includes several years working as an in-house editor for Oxford University Press.
-Rachel has a working proficiency in French, and has taught English at primary schools in France.
-In her spare time, Rachel enjoys rock climbing, capoeira, and making sourdough.
-Rachel lives in New York with her boyfriend, one cat, and two quails
+Past experience includes working as an editor at Oxford University Press and teaching English.
+Rachel has a working proficiency in French.

 Stephanie Kakadelis is responsible for maintaining and uploading content to the Bridges website.
 She is currently working on her Ph.D. in Linguistics, which focuses on the phonetics of underdocumented languages spoken in Australia and North America.